 Delhi Tour

-Friday Mosque (Jama Masjid) - The first stop is Jama Masjid, the largest mosque in India.
-Explore its vast red sandstone courtyard and admire the architectural splendor….
+Friday Mosque (Jama Masjid) - The first destination is Jama Masjid, India’s largest mosque.
+Discover its vast red sandstone courtyard and admire the architectural…

 Delhi Tour

-Friday Mosque (Jama Masjid) - The first stop is Jama Masjid, the largest mosque in India.
-Explore its vast red sandstone courtyard and admire the architectural splendor.
-Built in 1656 by 5,000 workers, this magnificent structure stands opposite the historic Red Fort, right in the heart of bustling Chandni Chowk.
+Friday Mosque (Jama Masjid) - The first destination is Jama Masjid, India’s largest mosque.
+Discover its vast red sandstone courtyard and admire the architectural splendor.
+Constructed in 1656 by 5,000 workers, this remarkable edifice stands opposite the historic Red Fort, right in the lively Chandni Chowk.

-Khari Baoli - Visit Khari Baoli, the renowned spice market in Chandni Chowk and the largest in Asia.
-Immerse yourself in the vibrant sights, rich aromas, and intense flavors of Indian spices.
-Discover interesting facts about their culinary and medicinal uses as you stroll through this bustling, historic bazaar.
+Khari Baoli - Explore Khari Baoli, the renowned spice market in Chandni Chowk, and the largest in Asia.
+Delight in the vibrant sights, rich aromas, and intense flavors of Indian spices.
+Discover fascinating facts about their culinary and medicinal uses as you stroll through this bustling, historic market.

-Red Fort - The Red Fort, an imposing masterpiece built by Emperor Shah Jahan between 1639 and 1648, served as the primary residence of the Mughal emperors.
-Showcasing a blend of Indo-Islamic and Mughal architectural styles, the fort is surrounded by a stunning 2-kilometer-long red sandstone wall — a truly awe-inspiring sight.
+Red Fort - The Red Fort, a majestic creation by Emperor Shah Jahan between 1639 and 1648, served as the main residence of the Mughal emperors.
+Featuring a blend of Indo-Islamic and Mughal architectural styles, the fort is encircled by a magnificent 2-kilometer-long red sandstone wall — a truly breathtaking sight.

 Gurudwara Bangla Sahib - “In 1664, the eighth Sikh Guru, Guru Har Krishan Sahib, visited Delhi during a cholera and smallpox outbreak.
-He helped the sick by giving them water from a tank, which is still preserved at Gurudwara Bangla Sahib and is believed to have healing properties.”
+He aided the sick by providing water from a tank, which is still preserved at Gurudwara Bangla Sahib and is believed to have healing properties.”

-India Gate - Built in 1921, the Tomb of the Unknown Soldier bears the names of 13,300 Indian Army servicemen who lost their lives during the First World War, engraved on its walls.
+India Gate - Constructed in 1921, the Tomb of the Unknown Soldier bears the names of 13,300 Indian Army servicemen who sacrificed their lives during the First World War, engraved on its walls.

-Parliament House - After visiting India Gate, you’ll drive past Parliament House, where you can pause to take photos before continuing to your next monument.
+Parliament House - After visiting India Gate, drive past Parliament House, where you can pause to take photos before proceeding to your next monument.

 Rashtrapati Bhavan - You will also visit the President’s House.

-Humayun’s Tomb - Recognized as a UNESCO World Heritage Site, Humayun’s Tomb is the first garden tomb in India.
-It was commissioned by his wife with the sole purpose of honoring him after his death.
+Humayun’s Tomb - Recognized as a UNESCO World Heritage Site, Humayun’s Tomb is India’s first garden tomb.
+It was commissioned by his wife to honor him after his passing.
 You can choose to visit either Humayun’s Tomb or the Akshardham Temple.

-Akshardham - Akshardham Temple is one of the largest Hindu temples in the world.
-Although it was completed in 2005, its stunning architecture gives the impression of a monument built centuries ago.
+Akshardham - Akshardham Temple is among the largest Hindu temples globally.
+Although completed in 2005, its stunning architecture gives the impression of a monument built centuries ago.
 You can choose to visit either Humayun’s Tomb or Akshardham Temple.

-Lotus Temple Road - Your final stop in Delhi will be the Lotus Temple, a Bahá’í House of Worship dedicated in December 1986.
-Renowned for its striking, flower-like design, it has become one of the city’s most iconic landmarks.
+Lotus Temple Road - The final stop in Delhi will be the Lotus Temple, a Bahá’í House of Worship dedicated in December 1986.
+Known for its striking, flower-like design, it has become one of the city’s most iconic landmarks.

-New Delhi - After the tour, you will be driven to Agra.
-Overnight in Agra.
+New Delhi - After the tour, you will be driven to Agra for an overnight stay.

 Taj Mahal

-Taj Mahal - Upon reaching Agra, an English-speaking guide will meet you at the Taj Mahal to start a beautiful and memorable tour.
-The Taj Mahal is an ivory-white marble mausoleum on the right bank of the river Yamuna in the Indian city of Agra.
-It was commissioned in 1631 by the Mughal emperor Shah Jahan to house the tomb of his favorite wife, Mumtaz Mahal; it also houses the tomb of Shah Jahan himself.
-The guide will share all the history and details about the Taj Mahal, allowing you to enjoy the sightseeing and take some time to absorb the surroundings.
+Taj Mahal - Upon reaching Agra, an English-speaking guide will meet you at the Taj Mahal to begin your memorable tour.
+The Taj Mahal is an ivory-white marble mausoleum on the right bank of the Yamuna River in Agra, India.
+Commissioned in 1631 by Mughal emperor Shah Jahan to house the tomb of his beloved wife, Mumtaz Mahal, it also contains Shah Jahan’s tomb.
+The guide will share the history of the Taj Mahal, allowing you to enjoy the sightseeing and take some time to absorb the surroundings.
 Capture plenty of photos and enjoy the stunning views inside and outside the Taj Mahal.

-Agra Fort - After completing the Taj Mahal sightseeing, proceed to the Red Fort, Agra Sightseeing, which is 2.5 km away from the Taj Mahal.
-The Agra Fort is a historical fort in the city of Agra in India, also known as the Red Fort.
-Built by the Mughal emperor Akbar in 1565 and completed in 1573, it served as the main residence of the rulers of the Mughal Dynasty until 1638, when the capital was shifted from Agra to Delhi.
+Agra Fort - After completing the Taj Mahal tour, proceed to the Red Fort, Agra, located 2.5 km from the Taj Mahal.
+The Agra Fort, also known as the Red Fort, is a historical fort in Agra, India.
+Built by Mughal emperor Akbar in 1565 and completed in 1573, it served as the main residence of the Mughal Dynasty rulers until 1638, when the capital moved from Agra to Delhi.

 New Delhi - After the tour, you will be driven to New Delhi Airport/Railway station.
-Your tour concludes here with sweet and joyful memories!
+The tour concludes here with delightful and joyful memories!

 - Breakfast included